Skip to Topics in this Article

-This document describes the data available in the Statistics module.
+This article gives instructions on how to set up the Statistics feature and describes the data available in the Statistics module.

 The Statistics overview is in the main summary for the module.
 For more detailed statistics, click to expand the menu options on the left menu.
 Each of the main categories expands into several sub-categories, for a higher resolution of detail.